 Adjectives that describe you include: accepting, tolerant, connecting, loyal, non-judgmental, and sociable.

 “Stretch the circle wider.”
 This is the philosophy around which you orient your life.
 You want to include people and make them feel part of the group.
 In direct contrast to those who are drawn only to exclusive groups, you actively avoid those groups that exclude others.
 You want to expand the group so that as many people as possible can benefit from its support.
 You hate the sight of someone on the outside looking in.
 You want to draw them in so that they can feel the warmth of the group.
 You are an instinctively accepting person.
-Regardless of race or sex or nationality or personality or faith, you cast few judgments.
+Regardless of race or sex or nationality or personality or faith, you cast a few judgments.
 Judgments can hurt a person’s feelings.
 Why do that if you don’t have to?
-Your accepting nature does not necessarily rest on a belief that each of us is different and that one should respect these differences.
+Your accepting nature does not necessarily rest on the belief that each of us is different and that one should respect these differences.
 Rather, it rests on your conviction that fundamentally we are all the same.
 We are all equally important.
 Thus, no one should be ignored.
 Each of us should be included.
 It is the least we all deserve,

 On the Shadow Side